How to start a fishing lure business: your first cast

 When you sell lures, you need a way to get paid.
 For an online store, platforms like Shopify or BigCommerce have built-in payment processing.
 Most customers will use credit cards, debit, or digital wallets, and these platforms handle it all.

 For in-person sales at fishing expos, you need a mobile option.
-A frequent misstep is overlooking transaction fees, which often run from 2.5% to 3.5% and may require buying a card reader.
-You should look for a solution with transparent, low rates.
+Transaction fees often run from 2.5% to 3.5% and may require buying a card reader, so compare effective rates before you commit.

 Here are 3 immediate steps to take: